• Skip to primary navigation

 • Hospital bills don’t usually affect your credit score unless they’re long-overdue and have been sent to collections.

-• Your healthcare provider will typically sell or assign your unpaid medical debt to a collection agency when your bill is 60 to 180 days overdue.
-The bureaus will give you a grace period of 180 days to repay your debt after it has been sent to collections before they add it to your credit report.
+• The bureaus will give you a grace period of 1 year to repay your debt after it has been sent to collections before they add it to your credit report.

 • FICO 9 and VantageScore 4.0 put less weight on medical collection accounts than on other collection accounts.
-FICO 9 and VantageScore 3.0 and 4.0 also forgive any collections you pay off in full.

 Article Sources